moyela/caeser_cipher_encryption/README.md

   <dd>{YOUR_URL}/decrypt</dd>
 </dl>

-To encrypt an input you would make a GET request to *https://www.yoururl.com/encrypt* with your JSON body containing your input and encryption key:
+To encrypt an input you would make a POST request to *https://www.yoururl.com/encrypt* with your JSON body containing your input and encryption key:

 ```json
 {